The Tenth Annual URS

-- Time allotment: you will have 15-20 minutes to do your presentation.
-If your presentation is shorter than 15 minutes or longer than 20, consult with your advisor on how to expand or reduce it to fit the time parameters.
+- Time allotment: You will have 12-15 minutes to do your presentation.
+If your presentation is shorter than 12 minutes or longer than 15, consult with your advisor on how to expand or reduce it to fit the time parameters.

-- Practice your presentation beforehand: modify it (add or subtract portions) to meet the time limits if necessary.
+- Practice your presentation beforehand: Modify it to meet the time limits if necessary.

-- Session format: a student presider will introduce each presenter, announce the question-and-answer session, and keep track of time.
-If you go over 20 minutes, you will be asked to conclude your presentation immediately (this time restriction is enforced so everyone is allowed equal time to present and so there is time for the question-and-answer session).
-Each session also has a moderator, a faculty member volunteer who will offer written feedback on how you can improve your presentation.
+- Session format: A student presider will introduce each presenter, announce the question-and-answer session, and keep track of time.
+If you go over 15 minutes, you will be asked to conclude your presentation immediately (this time restriction is enforced so everyone is allowed equal time to present and so there is time for the question-and-answer session).
+Each session also has a faculty moderator who will offer written feedback on how you can improve your presentation.
 It will be an informal assessment that is constructive and helpful.
-You will get the form at the end of the session.
+You will receive this form at the end of the session.

-- Set up your presentation materials (hook up laptop, set up video presentation) in a timely and efficient manner.
+- Set up: Your presentation materials (hook up laptop, set up video presentation) should be set up in a timely and efficient manner before you present.

-- Supplies: the following equipment will be provided: PC, projector and screen, podium.
-For those doing PowerPoint or video presentations, ensure before the conference that your visuals work.
+- Supplies: The following equipment will be provided: PC, projector and screen, podium.
+For those doing PowerPoint or video presentations, ensure that your visuals work before the conference.
 Be sure to put your presentations on a flashdrive that will work with a PC.
 Be sure to save your presentations in multiple ways in the event that your primary storage device fails to work (e-mail, S:DRIVE, cloud storage).

 - Have a back-up plan if technology fails: Have a low-tech back-up plan in the event that technology fails: you should be able to talk about your presentation without visuals or provide handouts.